Taojunshen/systemcenter-docs-psprocessing/sc-cmdlets/SystemCenter2016/VirtualMachineManager/vlatest/Get-SCLoadBalancerVIPMember.md

 ```

 ### -LoadBalancerVIP
-Specifies a virtual IP (VIP) in a load balancer.
+Specifies a VIP in a load balancer.

 ```yaml
 Type: LoadBalancerVIP